-- 5. In our opinion, the reserves data respectively evaluated and reviewed by us have, in all material respects, been determined and are in accordance with the COGE Handbook, consistently applied.
-We express no opinion on the reserves data that we reviewed but did not audit or evaluate. - 6.
-We have no responsibility to update our report referred to in paragraph 4 for events and circumstances occurring after the preparation date. - 7.
-Because the reserves data are based on judgments regarding future events, actual results will vary and the variations may be material.
+- 6. In our opinion, the reserves data respectively evaluated and reviewed by us have, in all material respects, been determined and are in accordance with the COGE Handbook, consistently applied.
+We express no opinion on the reserves data that we reviewed but did not audit or evaluate. - 7.
+We have no responsibility to update our report referred to in paragraph 5 for events and circumstances occurring after the effective date of our report. - 8.
+Because the reserves data are based on judgments regarding future events, actual results will vary and the variations may be material